MarcoKatz/pdsnd_github/README.md

 .gitignore (excludes the csv files that are needed to run the code)

 ### Credits
-Extensive usage of stack overflow and other sources as part of learning process
+Started from the bikeshare template provided by the course Extensive usage of stack overflow and other sources as part of learning process